(Auto)Stitching and Photo Mosaics

 Tokyo Bridge Corner Features

-Here are the descriptors after normalizing and standardizing the values, making them more robust to lighting changes and other factors.
+Next we normalize and standardize the pixel values of our descriptors, making them more robust to lighting changes and other factors.

 Tokyo Bridge Corner Features Normalized/Standardized